What is Active Directory?

 Let’s delve into several key areas where Active Directory systems may be susceptible to threats:

-Default Security Settings: AD has a set of predetermined, default security settings created by Microsoft.
+- Default Security Settings: AD has a set of predetermined, default security settings created by Microsoft.
 These security settings may not be ideal for your organization's needs.
-Additionally, these default security settings are well-understood by hackers, who will attempt to exploit gaps and vulnerabilities.
+Additionally, these default security settings are well-understood by hackers, who will try to exploit gaps and vulnerabilities.

-Inappropriate or Broad Access for Roles and Employees: AD allows administrators to grant access to specific applications and data based on employee roles.
-Roles are assigned to groups that determine access levels.
+- Inappropriate or Broad Access for Roles and Employees: AD allows administrators to grant access to specific applications and data based on employee roles.
+Roles are assigned to groups with different access levels.
 It’s important to only allow the levels of access individuals and roles need to perform their job functions.

-Lack of Visibility and Reporting of Unauthorized Access Attempts: If IT administrators have awareness about unauthorized access attempts, they can more effectively disrupt or prevent such access attempts in the future.
-Thus, a clear Windows audit trail is vital to identify both legitimate and malicious access attempts, and to detect any AD changes that have been made.
+- Lack of Visibility and Reporting of Unauthorized Access Attempts: If IT administrators have awareness about unauthorized access attempts, they can more effectively disrupt or prevent such access attempts in the future.
+Thus, a clear Windows audit trail is vital to identify both legitimate and malicious access attempts, and to detect any changes in AD.

-There are at least 7 best practices IT departments should implement to ensure holistic security around Active Directory:
+There are at least 7 active directory security best practices IT departments should implement to ensure holistic security around Active Directory:

 1. Review and Amend Default Security Settings